MicrosoftDocs/biztalk-docs/biztalk/install-and-config-guides/hardware-and-software-requirements-for-biztalk-server-2020.md

 ## Software requirements & supported versions

-When applying a cumulative update some of the required software versions may change.
-Check the information in the KB article for the cumulative update to see which software versions are updated.
+When applying a cumulative update, some of the required software versions may change.
+To see the software versions that are updated, read the KB article for the cumulative update.
+For a list of cumulative updates, go to [Service Pack and cumulative update list for BizTalk Server](https://support.microsoft.com/topic/service-pack-and-cumulative-update-list-for-biztalk-server-108e5e94-4558-8b57-d5fb-45984506d56f).

 - **Microsoft Windows**: Required.
 Supported versions include:
   - Windows Server 2019